Getting Found in Local Searches: A Google Business Profile Guide for Architecture Firms

 Step 6: Verify Your Business

-• Postcard PIN mailed to your address
+• Requesting a postcard with a PIN mailed to your address

-• Phone call PIN
+• Receiving a phone call with a PIN

 How to Make Your Profile Stand Out